libreswitch/switchd-opennsl-plugin/README.md

 What is the license?
 --------------------
 Apache 2.0 license.
-For more details refer to [COPYING](COPYING)
+For more details refer to [COPYING](http://git.openswitch.net/cgit/openswitch/ops-switchd-opennsl-plugin/tree/COPYING)

 What other documents are available?
 -----------------------------------
-For the high level design of ops-switchd-bcm-plugin, refer to [DESIGN.md](DESIGN.md) For answers to common questions, read [FAQ.md](FAQ.md) For what has changed since last release, refer to [NEWS](NEWS) For the current list of contributors and maintainers, refer to [AUTHORS.md](AUTHORS.md)
+For the high level design of ops-switchd-opennsl-plugin, refer to [DESIGN.md](http://git.openswitch.net/cgit/openswitch/ops-switchd-opennsl-plugin/tree/DESIGN.md)
+For answers to common questions, read [FAQ.md](http://git.openswitch.net/cgit/openswitch/ops-switchd-opennsl-plugin/tree/FAQ.md)
+For what has changed since last release, refer to [NEWS](http://git.openswitch.net/cgit/openswitch/ops-switchd-opennsl-plugin/tree/NEWS)
+For the current list of contributors and maintainers, refer to [AUTHORS.md](http://git.openswitch.net/cgit/openswitch/ops-switchd-opennsl-plugin/tree/AUTHORS.md)

 For general information about OpenSwitch project refer to http://www.openswitch.net